 You can manage your leverage with the slider on the left of the front page.

 Setting and Adjusting Isolated Margin

 At BaseFEX, Cross Margin is set as default.
 You can switch to Isolated Margin by pressing the order controls on the left side of the Trade dashboard.
 The higher the leverage, the less margin is assigned to that position.
 You should notice that the leverage will be saved for your contract, even if the position is liquidated.

 When you choose Isolated Margin for your position, the margin assigned to that position is adjustable.
 Thus you can choose the leverage and liquidation price.
 You can check your liquidation price at Open Positions, and the information will be updated whenever you change your leverage.

 Due to high market volatility or under extreme bull and bear markets, the actual price might be traded very differently from the Mark Price.

 If you buy or sell at a price that is very far from the Mark Price, you will see your unrealized loss immediately after the position opens, yet this does not mean that your money has lost.
 We suggest that under extreme market conditions, you should pay close attention to your liquidation price and try not to use the maximum leverage on the Isolated Margin.
-If you do then your position might be liquidated immediately upon its opening and you might incur unrealized loss.
+If you do, then your position might be liquidated immediately upon its opening, and you might incur an unrealized loss.